tal-mat/ReactQuiz/README.md

 npm start
 ```

 This will start the development server and open the application in your default web browser.
+Make sure that the question API server is also running to fetch quiz data successfully.

+## Troubleshooting

+* **API Not Responding**: Ensure that the question API server is running and accessible at the correct URL and port.
+You can check this by navigating to `http://localhost:8000/questions` in your web browser.
+* **Missing Questions**: If questions are not loading, verify that the API endpoint in the React application matches the URL where the API server is running.